unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 `UnoIcon` is the build action for the app icon.
 There should only be one per application.
 The `UnoIcon` accepts two assets, one that represents the `Foreground` and another that represents the `Background`.
 During the generation phase, those files will be merged into one `.png` image.

+During the creation of your `svg` file, please remember to make the `ViewBox` bigger than the `Foreground` and `Background` images, not adding an extra space could make the app icon doesn't look good on some platforms.
+We recommend to add a 30% extra space on each side.
+This will be enough for Resizetizer to work with padding and margins.

 ### 4. Configuring the project to use generated app icon

 # [**Class Library Based Solution**](#tab/classlib)